 Why do many contemporary organizations continue to demand behaviors that are counterproductive?
 In today’s organizational environments we have confused activity for productivity—and the more stress an organization is feeling, the more frenetic organizational activity tends to be.
 We have also seriously confused the value of quantity over quality.
 We see “down time” as anathema and we’ve all been powerfully socialized to avoid any appearance of not being busy.
 This is extremely unfortunate since, over time, the sustaining value of quality dwarfs that of quantity.

 This is not only problematic in terms of job satisfaction and burn-out, it is actually dangerous within contemporary organizations because creativity comes from down time, not from filling every available moment with activity.
 Our ability to break through intractable problems occurs when we have created space and time between evaluating the problem and solving the problem.
 This is the basis of the rise of concepts such as the four hour work week and other similar organizational insights.
+In fact, Tim Ferris notes in Tools of Titans, that what he calls “’deloading blocks’ must be scheduled and defended more strongly than your business commitments.
+The former can inform and strengthen the latter, but not vice versa.”
 Unstructured time also facilitates serendipity within organizations, which is essential for cross-fertilization of ideas and highly valuable, but “unplanned” creative breakthroughs.
 People simply do not experience breakthrough thinking while chained to a computer or churning through meetings for 12 straight hours.
 The same Scientific American article cited previously added that “Idleness is not just a vacation, an indulgence or a vice; it is as indispensable to the brain as vitamin D is to the body, and deprived of it we suffer a mental affliction as disfiguring as rickets.”

 As I noted in another post on strategic leadership, what differentiates today’s organizations and leaders in a VUCA operating environment is the ability to navigate dynamic challenges in complex and ambiguous contexts, not how many hours you work or how many emails you can answer during a meeting or how closely you manage spending on a given budget line item.
 Success today is about identifying a purposely limited set of challenges and finding creative, high quality solutions to those few challenges or initiatives.
 Not so ironically, the same strategy supports work-life balance and real productivity rather that high levels of activity, much of which is ultimately irrelevant.
 Organizational success in a VUCA environment is about agility and high quality execution on a limited number of critical initiatives; it’s not about mind numbing 12-hour days and quantity of activity.